-The wife and I currently own and love our 2018 Arctic Fox 27-5L and this is my review and ramblings after 2.5 years of ownership.
+The wife and I loved our 2018 Arctic Fox 27-5L and this is my review and ramblings after 5 years of ownership.
 This is first time we bought a new camper and that brought with a a new experience for us.
 For what we do and love this is our perfect camper.
 We spent a lot of time researching and looking a myriad of makes and models before we made this choice.
 Is it the perfect camper?
 NOPE.
-But we do feel we made a good decision and that this setup will work for us for a long time to come.
+But we do feel we made a good decision and that this setup will worked for us for a long time and is going to be right for some other folks as well.

 For some help in making your own decision on the right camper for you, check out our Beginners Guide